 Additionally we would strongly recommend you enable the Subscription Renewal Reminder notification, as customers have to be given an advance notice before they are charged via Direct Debit.

 Unlike card payments, where the authorization and transfer of funds happens immediately, the authorization and transfer process has a waiting period for payments via ACH.
-Settlement takes about fifteen working days in total.
+Settlement takes about 3 working days in total.

 How is the waiting period handled in Chargebee?